Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Diamondbacks have a record of 5-3.
+- In eight games over the last 10 matchups when favored by sportsbooks, the Diamondbacks have a record of 4-4.

-- In their last 10 games with a total, the Diamondbacks and their opponents are 6-4-0 when it comes to hitting the over.

 Read More About This Game